hvalls/tf_vault_dev_server/README.md

 NOTE: Hashicorp vault dev server runs on port 8200, by default.

 NOTE: If you can't see the Vault Web UI, make sure your default security group are not missconfigured (inbound protocol/ports).

+NOTE: When Vault server is started, it shows root and unseal keys.
+Run `journalctl -u vault.service` on the remote instance to get those keys.